GEOS-ESM/FILDA/src/MCBEF/README.md

-# MCBEF
+# McBEF
-Monte Carlo Biphasic Estimation of Fire Properties (MCBEF)
+Monte Carlo Biphasic Estimation of Fire Properties (McBEF)

-The MCBEF is an algorithm implementation to utilizes multiple fire-sensitive channels from visible to thermal infrared, available on advanced sensors like the Visible Infrared Imaging Radiometer Suite (VIIRS) and Geostationary Operational Environmental Satellite (GOES) for sub-pixel fire flaming and smoldering
+The McBEF is an algorithm implementation to utilizes multiple fire-sensitive channels from visible to thermal infrared, available on advanced sensors like the Visible Infrared Imaging Radiometer Suite (VIIRS) and Geostationary Operational Environmental Satellite (GOES) for sub-pixel fire flaming and smoldering